MilkBiscuit/RosterGeneratorJava/README.md

 2. Chairperson/General Evaluator will only be assigned to experienced members.
 3. In the generated cycle, a member won't take the role of Chairperson twice.
 4. In the generated cycle, a member won't take the role of General Evaluator twice.
-5. No one takes the same role twice in a role (Except Speech Evaluator).
+5. No one takes the same role twice in a row (Except Speech Evaluator).

 Hope it can be helpful and hope you like this program.